kevle6/Gradual_Typing/README.md

 Research Articles on Compiler Optimizations for Gradual Typing:

 Research on compiler optimizations for reducing runtime type checks' performance cost is ongoing.
-A relevant paper is "Efficient Gradual Typing" by Rastogi et al., which focuses on optimizing type checking in large-scale systems.
+A relevant paper is *Efficient Gradual Typing* by Rastogi et al., which focuses on optimizing type checking in large-scale systems.
 Link to paper.

 ## **Conversation With Claude Sonnet 3.5**